 Welcome to CEDIC

-What’s new at CEDIC?
+What’s New at CEDIC?

 To broaden our knowledge and awareness of social consequences of digitalization, we invite distinguished international and national researchers to give open guest lectures.
-You can usually attend the lectures both online and on campus.
+You can usually attend these lectures both online and on campus.

 About CEDIC